Light rail in Canberra: Stage 2A

-In mid-July 2019, the ACT Government submitted a referral for Stage 2A to the Australian Department of Environment and Energy, covering the extension from Civic to Commonwealth Park as well as an expansion of the depot in Mitchell.
+Business case

 In September 2019, the ACT Government approved the business case for Stage 2A, confirming the three new stops on the route and the requirement for London Circuit to be raised at Commonwealth Avenue where the light rail will travel.
 According to the Stage 2A business case released the same month, from the Alinga Street Stop to the Commonwealth Park Stop will be about 6 minutes.
 This business case estimated that the stage would deliver an estimated $150 million in benefits, but with a capital cost of an estimated $268 million.

 At the 2020 ACT election, the opposition Canberra Liberals expressed in-principle support for Stage 2, but did not commit to continuing the project.
 With the re-election of the Labor government at the election, Chief Minister Barr claimed a renewed mandate to continue Stage 2.

+Ongoing construction

 In November 2022, works to raise London Circuit commenced.
 These works reached "practical completion" in August 2025.